JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 ## Allpass Filter Revisited

-An *allpass filter* is a filter that does not attenuate or boost any frequencies but introduces a frequency-dependent delay.
+An [*allpass filter*]({% post_url fx/2021-10-22-allpass-filter %}) is a filter that does not attenuate or boost any frequencies but introduces a frequency-dependent delay.

 That means that a single allpass filter won't introduce any audible change in a signal.
 Only when we use this filter in some context, can we hear or see its true power.

+*If you want to learn more about the allpass filter itself, check out my comprehensive ["All you need to know about allpass filter" article here.]({% post_url fx/2021-10-22-allpass-filter %})*

 What is a "frequency-dependent delay"?
 Well, the higher the frequency, the later it will appear at the filter's output.

+The amount of phase delay can be seen in the phase response of the allpass filter.
+In Figure ???, you can see such responses for various values of the *break frequency* (I explain the break frequency later).

 ![]({{ page.images_allpass | absolute_url | append: "/first_order_allpass_phase_response.webp" }}){: width="80%" alt="Phase response of the first-order allpass filter."}
-_Figure {% increment figureId20211022 %}.
+_Figure {% increment figureId20220508 %}.
 Phase response of a first-order allpass filter for different break frequencies $f_\text{b}$._

 If this delay was large and we put a signal with a flat spectrum at the input, we could hear a tone rising in frequency at the output; the lowest frequency would appear immediately at the output, whereas the highest would appear last, because it has the largest delay.